Troubleshoot Your PAN-OS Upgrade

 No valid device certificate was found.

-In PAN-OS 9.1 and later versions, a device certificate must be installed.
-To install the certificate:
+In PAN-OS 9.1.3 and later versions, a device certificate must be installed if you are leveraging a Palo Alto Networks cloud service.
+To install the device certificate:

 The software image file failed to load onto the software manager due to an image authentication error.